XenonIO/cybersecurity/PLAN.md

 ## Hi Europe

 We meet the necessary requirements under EU General Data Protection Regulation (GDPR).
 Our [Data Processing Addendum (DPA) is available here]() to support customer GDPR compliance needs.
+We support and encourage our companies to join the US/EU Privacy Shield Framework.

 ## Hi Security Researchers